wsor4035/dev.luanti.org/content/for-creators/api/classes/nodemetadata.md

 The client can immediately show the FormSpec; the second approach requires the client to first inform the server of the interaction, to which the server then responds with the FormSpec.
 This takes one round-trip time (RTT).

 The obvious disadvantage is that FormSpecs can't be dynamically generated in response to user interaction; formspecs must be mostly static.
-To alleviate this, formspecs provide context-dependant placeholders like the `context` or `current_player` inventory locations (see FormSpec).
+To alleviate this, formspecs provide context-dependent placeholders like the `context` or `current_player` inventory locations (see FormSpec).

 {{< notice info >}}
 The `context` inventory location can only be used in FormSpecs using the special `formspec` NodeMetaData field.
 FormSpecs shown using `core.show_formspec` must use `nodemeta:<X>,<Y>,<Z>` to reference inventories instead.